Hobbies and interests

 WinnerBio

 I am Nasir Muhammad and my greatest passion in life is to save lives.
 I've wanted to become a doctor since I was a little kid and as I grew up I always found myself fascinated by the brain and its abilities and limitations.
-I hope to become a neurosurgeon one day and make significant discoveries in neurology.
+I hope to become a neurosurgeon one day and make significant discoveries in neuroscience.

 Education